 "Ah, it seems our young guest has finally awakened!" the voice before the young martial artist called out, the tone like that of a man taking pride in his work.
 Opening his eyes, Ranma looked about, seeing that he did appear to be on a cabin of a boat of some kind.
 Outside the slanted windows, he could barely make out the waves of water splashing about against the sides of the ship.
 He could feel the actual swaying back and forth, the up and down movements in the water and was glad that he wasn't the kind of guy to get seasick.

 Focusing now on the owner of the voice, Ranma had to blink again to see if his eyes weren't playing tricks on him.
-Sitting before him, behind a table, was a man who looked near ancient in age with big, bloodshot eyes, a long nose that seemed to take up a good chunk of his face and an almost eerie grin that wasn't completely hidden by his hands crossed before them.
+Sitting before him behind a lightly decorated table was a man who looked near ancient in age with big, bloodshot eyes, a long nose that seemed to take up a good chunk of his face and an almost eerie grin that wasn't completely hidden by his hands crossed before them.
 Dressed in a dark suit, he reminded the martial artist very much of an undertaker of sorts.
 The odd man chuckled, his grin growing even wider as he spoke.
 "Welcome, my dear boy, to the Velvet Room."

 "My name," The long nose man said, seemingly ignoring Ranma's plight, "is Igor.
 I am delighted to make your acquaintance."

 "A fine name!"
 Igor proclaimed, spreading his hands out and giving Ranma the first full view of his smiling mouth.
 If Ranma felt that the simple smile of Igor was more than a little creepy, a full, teeth showing grin made the pigtailed boy feel like he was gazing at a mad man.
-He was quite grateful when the man took notice of this and covered his smile once again with his crossed fingers.
+He was quite grateful when Igor took notice of this and covered his smile once again with his crossed fingers.
 "Now then, as you may have deduced, those chosen to enter the Velvet room are often faced with trails in the near future.
 As such, it is my job to provide assistance to our guests, to ensure they succeed.
 Though at times the future may look dark and hopeless, remember that there are those who will help you and to never give up."

 "Ah!
 I've neglected to introduce my assistant to you!"
 Igor exclaimed, moving a single hand over to the side of the rocking ship, bringing Ranma's attention to a woman that he had, till now, not even noticed.
 She was an older woman, not quite as old as Igor but still clearly an adult, with striking blond hair done up in a bun.
 Glasses bridged her nose, behind them striking golden eyes that seemed to stare into his very soul.
 Clad in a velvet suit that matched the rest of the room around them, she seemed very much like a secretary in every sense of the word.
 "This is Caroline.
 She is a resident of this place, such as myself."